Morten Ringard

 Morten Richard Ringard (18 May 1908 – 1973) was a Norwegian educator and writer.

 He was born in Holmestrand.
 He spent much of his career in Flekkefjord, from 1942 as a school director.
 In the same year he wrote a book on the city history, Flekkefjords historie.
 In 1952 he wrote the 200-year history of Holmestrand in Byen under fjellet.
 He biographed Hans Seland, Gustaf Fröding, Herman Bang and Metternich.
-Poetry collections include Nattens Sang (1931).
+His poetry collections include Nattens Sang (1931).
 He was honored with a Festschrift in 1968.